mariadb-edwardstoever/running_connection_tester/README.md

  2. Edit the file simulator.cnf and configure the connection.
 The standard syntax for mariadb client configuration applies.
 Any value that can work with Mariadb client is acceptable including values for configuring SSL/TLS.

-### Examples of running the Simulator from the command line
+### Examples of running the Tester from the command line

 ```
 ./establish_connection.sh